Oil & Gas Engineering Services

 Modular skids, platforms, and equipment supports are essential for safe, efficient plant layouts—but poor structural design can lead to costly rework, vibration issues, or lifting failures during transport and installation.

 At ENA2, we provide simulation-based validation of skid structures, equipment supports, and maintenance platforms using advanced Finite Element Analysis (FEA).
-We assess strength, deflection, and stability under self-weight, dynamic loads, seismic activity, wind forces, and transportation stresses.
+We assess strength, stiffness, deflection, and stability under self-weight, dynamic loads, seismic activity, wind forces, lifting conditions, and transportation stresses.

 Our services include skid lifting and rigging simulations, crane pick and forklift handling checks, vibration and resonance mitigation for equipment bases, support beam sizing with anchorage detailing, and platform deflection evaluations under live and dead loads.